chirpley/docs/docs/source/asbrand.rst

   :alt: Create Campaign

 .. figure::  _static/images/campaign-step1.png
+  :width: 400
   :align: center
-  :alt: Name Campaign
+  :target: blank
+  :class: with-shadow

 Set a attractive and recognizable name for your campaign.
 This is the first thing an influencer sees when he/she gets an invite.

 .. figure::  _static/images/campaign-step2.png
   :width: 400
   :align: center
+  :target: blank
+  :class: with-shadow
   :alt: Campaign Budget

 Set the budget of your campaign, further up in this form you'll be able to spread this over several services.

 .. figure:: _static/images/campaign-step3.png
   :width: 400
   :align: center
+  :target: blank
+  :class: with-shadow
   :alt: Campaign Runtime

 Set the runtime for your campaign, you can set a begin-time and end-time in which your campaign runs and deals will be performed.